Chan Santokhi: December murders trial

 As police commissioner, Santokhi led the investigation of the December murders that happened at the start of his ministership so that the December murders trial could finally commence.
 For the exclusive purpose of the December murders trial, he had a heavily secured courtroom built in Domburg, Wanica.

 Because Santokhi was the driving force behind the trial, he became a much-discussed matter of the main suspect in that trial, Dési Bouterse.
 Bouterse said on 26 November 2007, four days before the commencement of the trial, that Santokhi wanted to "imprison and kill him".
-Bouterse adduced that numerous previous attempts to "take him out" all failed and warned Santokhi to be cautious with his "intentions to eliminate Bouterse".
-On 29 November 2019, the Court of Appeal reached a verdict in the December murders trial, and Bouterse had been sentenced to 20 years' imprisonment.
+Bouterse alleged that numerous previous attempts to "take him out" all failed and warned Santokhi to be cautious with his "intentions to eliminate Bouterse".
+On 29 November 2019, the Court of Appeal reached a verdict in the December murders trial, and Bouterse was sentenced to 20 years' imprisonment.

 On 10 September 2008, Santokhi sued Bouterse for insult, slander and defamation, because Bouterse had alleged that Santokhi had ties to drug dealers and other criminals.
-On 23 September 2008, the court ruled that the allegations were unproven, ordered Bouterse to publish a rectification, and a penalty payment of SRD 100,000 for each day Bouterse failed to execute the sentence.
+On 23 September 2008, the court ruled that Bouterse's allegations were unproven, ordered Bouterse to publish a rectification, and a penalty payment of SRD 100,000 for each day Bouterse failed to execute the sentence.
 The same day, Bouterse placed a rectification in De West where he admitted that the statements were untrue.

 2010 general election

 In the 2010 Surinamese general election, Santokhi received the highest number of votes after Bouterse, despite being placed relatively low on the party list of the Progressive Reform Party.
 In July of that year, he was appointed presidential candidate on behalf of the ruling political alliance New Front for Democracy and Development.
 Santokhi's opponent in the presidential elections was Bouterse.
-Since Bouterse (NDP) cooperated with Ronnie Brunswijk (ABOP) and Paul Somohardjo (PL), his political alliance had a total of 36 seats, while the New Front only had fourteen.
+Since Bouterse (NDP) cooperated with Ronnie Brunswijk (ABOP) and Paul Somohardjo (PL), his political alliance had a total of 36 seats, while the New Front only took fourteen.
 Consequently, Bouterse was elected the eighth President of Suriname.